flyingpeach/flyingpeach.github.io/docs/prospectives.markdown

 If you are a prospective PhD student, apply to the ECE program and include my name as an advisor you are interested in working with.
 Instructions can be found on the departmental webpage.

-If you are a current UofM student, send me an email with your CV, research interests, and estimated number of hours per week you are able to work.
-I am open to both informal and formal advising (e.g. research via directed study), though I prefer the latter --- please indicate which you plan to do.
+If you are a current UofM student, send me an email with your CV, research interests, and whether you plan to work with me formally (e.g. by signing up for a directed study with me) or informally.
+If you want to work with me informally, please provide an estimated number of hours per week you are planning to devote to our research.